trackow/hk25-teams/hk25-StCu/notes.md

 #### [Bagioli and Tompkins 2023](https://doi.org/10.1175/JAS-D-23-0103.1): Iorg and Lorg

-This metric may be insuitable for stratocumulus clouds if they are represented by large connected objects.
+This metric may be insuitable for stratocumulus clouds if they correspond to large connected objects but it can be verified.

 Iorg
 - Segment the binary field into connected objects.
 - For each object, compute the distance from its centroid to a nearest neighbour.
 - Derive the cumulative density function of nearest neighbour distances NNCDF(r).
-- For a random field, NNCDF(r) is a Weibull distribution $1-\exp(\lambda\pi r^2)$, where $\lambda$ is mean density of objects.
+- Plot the observed NNCDF against the NNCDF of a random field which is is a Weibull distribution $1-\exp(\lambda\pi r^2)$, where $\lambda$ is mean density of objects.
-- Plot the observed NNCDF against the NNCDF of a random field.
 - Integrate the area under the graph to obtain Iorg.
 - Iorg = 0.5 indicates randomness, Iorg > 0.5 clustering, Iorg < 0.5 regularity.